nonstrict-hq/nonstrict.eu-website/Content/blog/2023-06-21-avassetwriter-leaks-segment-data.md

 ## Affected versions

 The leak is present since the introduction of segment writing in macOS 11 Big Sur.
 We’ve verified the leak on macOS 11.7.2, 12.6.5, 13.2.1.
 We’ve also confirmed that Apple has fixed this leak in macOS 13.3 and newer.
+AVAssetWriter on iOS versions is probably also affected, but we haven't validated the leak and fix on different iOS versions.

 ## Workaround